Starbucks Iced Chai Tea Latte

 In a small saucepan, bring water to a boil.
 Add in the tea bag and steep for 7 – 10 minutes.

-Next, Remove Teabags and add in the milk and honey, reducing the heat to medium and warming the milk for another 2-3 minutes
+Next, Remove the Teabags and add in the milk and honey, reducing the heat to medium and warming the milk for another 2-3 minutes

 Using a frother or immersion blender, blend until frothy (optional).